 The people who deliver the various elements of our projects, from early-stage design and planning, to ongoing management and tracking of same, comprise the very core of our success.
 We rely upon them to sustain schedules, resource tracking, maintaining performance objectives and adhering to scopes and milestones.
 They, in turn, rely upon TAGUS—our proprietary project management software designed for the De Silva Companies, and unavailable to anyone else.
 TAGUS allows the most comprehensive, real-time project data tracking in the industry, and is scrupulously maintained daily by our team members.
 We have a full time staff dedicated to inputting all documents and cost-tracking data, which allows our Project Delivery team members to access ANY project-related information from any workstation in the field or in headquarters.
 From material manifests to safety audits, down to delivery chits and lunch receipts, TAGUS shows our people where they stand on any given project, at any given moment.

-- Keith Wayne – Operations Manager
+- Keith Wayne – General Manager

 - Dennis Robinson – Project Manager, PhD, CIH